Bhazath/GitHub-Note/Note/Note.md

 - Websit that allows developers to stor and manage therir code using Git.
 #
 # Configuring git
+- `SYSTEM` : All users
+- `GLOBAL` : All repositories of the current user
+- `LOCAL`  : The current repository
 ```
 git config --global user.name "<My Name>"
 git config --global user.email "<someone@email.com>"
 git config --list
 ```
+`git config --global -e` : to edit global config file

 # Clone & Status
 - Clone - Cloning a repository on our local machine
   ```